bigsk1/claude-plus/README.md

 - ⚙️ **Automode**: Automate tasks for increased efficiency and productivity.
 Set max iterations in env and Claude will cycle through that number of times automaticlly.
 - 🔄 **Iterative Tracking**: Monitor changes and iterations accurately during automode sessions.
 - ✂️ **Diff-Based Editing**: Edit files using diff-based techniques for precise modifications.
+- NEW console tab added - You able able to run commands in UI just like a terminal

 This application leverages the power of Claude to enhance your development workflow, providing robust tools for file management, search, code analysis, and automation.